adafruit/adafruit-io-node/README.md

 });
 ```

-You can also pipe the live data, just like any node.js readable stream.
+You can also pipe the live data, just like any node.js readable data.

 ```js
 aio.feeds('Test').pipe(process.stdout);